GritHat/plike-translator/README.md

 ## What's Missing

-Record and Type (structure, typedef) are still missing, as well as the verbose logging.
+Verbose logging as well as Bounds checking (both partially implemented but not functional and so deactivaed by default).
 Will come in future update.

 ## Architecture